 Notable Rolex Daytona References

 The Rolex Daytona’s reputation is built reference by reference.
-Certain models define entire eras of the Daytona line, shaping collector demand, pricing behavior, and long-term desirability.
+Certain models define entire eras and shape collector demand, pricing behavior, and long-term desirability.
+These are the references buyers and collectors consistently track.

 1. Rolex Daytona Ref.
 6239 — “Paul Newman”